Tenza/configurations/ArchLinux Installation/2 - Base System Configuration.md

 #### (1) Configure hardware clock for UTC

-By default linux uses UTC, so a NTP deamon is required to sync the time online.
+By default linux uses UTC, so a NTP daemon is required to sync the time online.
 The `systemd-timesyncd` service is available with systemd, use `timedatectl` to start and enable it.

 <pre>